 A number of tests can help the doctor diagnose a patient with a nuclear cataract.
 The tests are:

-Age-related nuclear cataract might not require immediate nuclear cataract surgery.
+As age advances and the nuclear cataract becomes cloudier, surgical treatment, specifically nuclear cataract surgery, is the most effective option.
 One can put off surgery by taking the following steps

 However, as age progresses and the nuclear cataract becomes cloudier, surgery is the best option.
 In this procedure, the doctor simply replaces the hardened and cloudy lens with an artificial lens.
 The new lens will help dispel light without any hindrance.
 The procedure, which generally involves a laser, is generally quite safe and can be done in under 20 minutes.
 With evolved technology, nuclear cataract surgery today involves little to no complications, does not require overnight admission of the patient.

-If you or someone close to you has developed a nuclear cataract, do not put off an eye test.
-Walk into Dr. Agarwal’s Eye Hospital for an appointment with top specialists and surgeons in the field of eye care.
+If you or someone close to you has developed Nuclear Cataract, do not put off an eye test.
+Walk into Dr. Agarwals Eye Hospital for an appointment with top specialists and surgeons in the field of eye care.
+Book an appointment now for Nuclear Cataract Treatment and other Eye Treatment.

 Now you can reach our senior doctors by booking an online video consultation or a hospital appointment